 Bleeding during pregnancy in the second or third trimester

-While bleeding during pregnancy during the first month of pregnancy, and throughout the first trimester even, is quite common and usually not cause for concern, most of the cases later in pregnancy are far more rare, but also often less benign unfortunately.
+While bleeding during pregnancy during the first month of pregnancy, and throughout the first trimester even, is quite common and usually not cause for concern, most of the cases later in pregnancy are far rarer, but also often less benign, unfortunately.

 Uterine rupture is most common in women who have previously had a c-section and is rare even in that case.
-Uterine rupture happens most frequently during active labor and is life threatening to both mother and child.
-Given this, it requires emergency c-section.
+Uterine rupture happens most frequently during active labor and is life-threatening to both mother and child.
+Given this, it requires an emergency c-section.